Skip to main content

 The Thakur dalan and courtyard were overcrowded with married women from the village participating in the Thakur boron before the immersion of the idol.
 Bina, in a white and red Dhakai saree, inspected the Paan, Mishti and Boron Dala carefully before asking the priests.

 "The time is right."
-They nodded as she smiled searching the crowd.
+They nodded as she smiled, searching the crowd.

 "Boro Bouma?
 Mejo Bouma?
 Start the rituals."
 She picked up the boron dala.
 Asha walked up to the Thakur Dalan first.
 She then turned to search for Bondita.
-After all, she had the right over it first.
+After all, she had the right to it first.

-Bondita, clad in a red Kantha stitch saree, took the boron dala as Bina explained
+Bondita, clad in a red Kantha stitch saree, took the boron dala as Bina explained.

 "Climb up the ladder, do it thrice, wipe Her tears with your anchol, give Her Paan and Mishti and whisper into Her ears to come by next year."
 Bondita nodded.

 She walked up the ladder carefully.
-Aniruddha looked across the dalan as she caught his attention towering over the crowd.
+Aniruddha looked across the dalan as she caught his attention, towering over the crowd.

 Bondita stared into the eyes of Maa Durga.
-Was this her imagination that every Bijoya Dashami, Her eyes looked teary?
+Was this her imagination that every Bijoya Dashami, her eyes looked teary?
 She sniffed with a heavy heart as she took the corner of her anchol and wiped the cheeks of the idol.
-Bondita then put the paan and Mishti over Her lips and whispered into her ears.
+Bondita then put the paan and Mishti over her lips and whispered into her ears.
 "Abar esho Maa."

 Sighing as she stared one last time at the idol, she handed the Boron Dala over to Asha and stepped aside.